 Proposals for cost savings are subject to examination by a panel comprising senior representatives from Finance, Human Resources, and Information Technology and then reported to the Management Board for review and to agree relevant mitigating actions.
-Where relevant the Board considers whether any shortfalls can be addressed using levy reduction reserves, which amounted to £13.4 million as of the end of 2022.
-To ensure the continued availability of these reserves for the future, the Board approved a 2% increase in the Executive's Levy in 2021/22 and in next two financial years.
+Where relevant the Board considers the use of reserves as a means to cover any identified shortfalls.
+At the end of 2022, the MCA group reported revenue reserves amounting to £90 million, alongside capital reserves of £65.9 million with an underspend of £136 million.

-The Executive's long-term strategic plan outline its commitment to fulfilling statutory responsibilities.
-This commitment is further delineated in the annual operating plan, which includes financial strategies to ensure the sustainable service delivery.
+The Authority's vision and long-term strategic plan outline its commitment to fulfilling statutory responsibilities.
+This commitment is further delineated in the annual operating plan, which encompasses financial strategies aimed at ensuring the sustainable delivery of services.
 Business plans align with the strategic priorities outlined in the Strategic Economic Plan (SEP), Renewal Action Plan (RAP), and Corporate Plan.
 Funding allocation decisions, reflecting these priorities, are made by the Management Board and subsequently approved by the MCA Board as part of the annual budgeting process.

-The Executive reports on critical performance areas, including Finance, Sustainability, People, and Partnerships, at each Board meeting.
+The Authority reports on critical performance areas, including Finance, Sustainability, People, and Partnerships, at each Board meeting.
 Financial plans encompass reporting on these broader areas, serving as integral mechanisms for tracking progress toward target achievement in each performance area.
-In instances where the Executive identifies risks jeopardizing target attainment, it incorporates identified mitigating actions into the Integrated Plan together with the impact on financial resources.
+In instances where the Authority identifies risks jeopardizing target attainment, it incorporates identified mitigating actions into the Integrated Plan together with the impact on financial resources.

-The Executive maintains a sound risk management and governance processes.
+The Authority maintains a sound risk management and governance processes.
 Risks are outlined in the business plans of each management area, and these risks inform the development of the reserves strategy.
 The Board is regularly presented with formal mid-year and year-end outturn reports, alongside quarterly proposed revised budgets for approval.
 These reports serve to address risks to achieving the planned outturn position, accommodate any changes to the original plan, and outline actions taken to mitigate emerging risks.

-Conclusion: Based on the work performed, the Executive had proper arrangements in place in 2021/22 to enable it to plan and manage its resources to ensure that it can continue to deliver its services.
+Conclusion: Based on the work performed, the Authority had proper arrangements in place in 2021/22 to enable it to plan and manage its resources to ensure that it can continue to deliver its services.